jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

 ### 📈 Additional Info about the Experiment
 - The folder Dados has the Hamming Distances Results Values.
 - The folder ImageDatabases has all the images used in this experiment.
-- The folder Results has all info about Conventional Hash (MD5, SHA-1 and SHA-256), Prceptual Hashing and Distances Calcs.
+- The folder Results has all info about Conventional Hash (MD5, SHA-1 and SHA-256), Prceptual Hashing and Hamming Distances Calcs.